 Ship: Holland America’s Rotterdam

-Drinks on the menu include “The Original,” which celebrates the line’s first ship Rotterdam I; “Three Mile Run,” a prohibition cocktail that tells the story of HAL’s Prohibition-era cruises to nowhere for New Yorkers — where bars on the ship could legally open; and “May She Be Blessed,” an ode to the godmothers who bless each new Holland America ship when she debuts.
+Drinks on the menu include “The Original,” which celebrates the line’s first ship Rotterdam I; “Three Mile Run,” a prohibition cocktail that tells the story of HAL’s Prohibition-era cruises to nowhere; and “May She Be Blessed,” an ode to the godmothers who bless each new Holland America ship when she debuts.

-Half Moon Bar won “Best Beverage Menu” at the 2022 VIBE Vista Awards, which spans the entire beverage industry with competition including restaurant groups, hotel chains, casinos, and beyond.
+Half Moon Bar won “Best Beverage Menu” at the 2022 VIBE Vista Awards, which spans the entire beverage industry with the competition, including restaurant groups, hotel chains, casinos, and beyond.
 If you’re sailing Rotterdam, this is a bar not to be missed.

 9. Venchi 1878 Chocolate Bar